 For his efforts, he was betrayed and sent to the bishop of Durango who defrocked and excommunicated Hidalgo in 1811.
 He was then tried by a military court, found guilty of treason and executed.
 His body, along with the bodies of military leaders Ignacio Allende, Juan Aldama, and Jose Mariano Jimenez, was decapitated.
 The heads were displayed on the four corners of the Ahondiga de Granaditas in Guanajuato for 10 years.

 For more information about the life of Miguel Hidalgo, watch the movie

 The movie does a good job of portraying the humanity rather than sainthood of Hidalgo.

-The second historical event was the first major battle of the Mexican-American War, although the U.S. did not officially declare war on Mexico until May 13.
+The second historic event was the first major battle of the Mexican-American War, although the U.S. did not officially declare war on Mexico until May 13.
 On May 8, 1846, Zachary Taylor and 2,400 U.S. troops arrived at Fort Texas.
 The Mexican forces were defeated and forced north of the Rio Grande.
 This war resulted from the refusal of Mexico to recognize Texas as part of the United States

 Like I mentioned, no one seems to know about these particular events in our area, much less make a big festive deal about them, although I am sure that both events are thoroughly covered in history class.

 May is quite the month here in Mexico.
 Every time you turn around there is another celebration!
 For other Mexican May holidays see: El Día de Los Trabajadores, Conmemoración del Escuadron de Pelea 201, El Dia de la Santa Cruz y El Dia del Albañil, La Batalla de Puebla, Natalicio de Miguel Hidalgo, El Dia de las Madres, El Jueves de la Ascensiónn, Pascua de Pentecostés, El Día del Maestro, and El Dia del Estudiante